Animal Dreams

 What does a spider mean in a dream?

 In processwork, the spider is the builder of invisible structures — webs of connection, obligation, creativity, and control.
 The dream asks whether you are the weaver (building something) or the caught (trapped in a structure someone else built).
-The spider's action and your emotion determine the reading.

 Why am I terrified of spiders in my dream even though I'm not scared in real life?